 Rosa Taikon learned to play the drums at an early age and began working as a professional musician when she was just nine years old.
 Her brother Paul, who was two years her senior, was also in the band.
 They would perform in public parks and at dancehalls across Sweden.
 Rosa Taikon was also responsible for caring for her younger siblings and keeping the tent tidy, fetching clean water, doing the laundry and preparing food.
 When she was 13 years old she became responsible for running the household whilst also working in the evenings when she would dance and perform at the fun-fair.
 Her father tried to get his children into the local schools but was confronted by the endemic racism of the system as well as that of the local educators, representatives of the authorities, and the local population.
 Nomadic people such as the Roma were not allowed to stay for longer periods in any one place if they could not prove that they were in regular employment – Johan Taikon’s type of work was not included within that category.
 The family’s livelihood indeed required them to move on once their local ‘market’ became saturated.
 All these reasons combined to make it difficult for the children to gain a solid education.

 Rosa Taikon was married off to a cousin, called Stevo, when she was 15 years old.
-She hardly knew the man but she was in love with him.
-As a wife, regardless of her young age, she was expected to have an active sexlife and this gave rise to an ovarian infection which left her sterile.
-The infection was worsened by the constant cold of life in a tent and due to inadequate treatment at the hands of a doctor.
+She knew the man but was hardly in love with him.
+She had an ovarian infection which was worsened by the constant cold of life in a tent and due to inadequate treatment at the hands of a doctor.
+The infection left her sterile.
 Rosa Taikon and her husband divorced two years after the wedding and she then returned to her family and a life of heavy responsibility at the camp.